 Flowers are beautiful still-life objects rich in a broad spectrum of colours and with incredible natural details to portray.
 Hense flower art is a much sought-after and collected still-life genre.
 The beauty captured through colour is often a deciding factor when purchasing artwork to fit an interior’s colour scheme.
 However, much artistry and creativity also go into keeping such a traditional theme fresh and contemporary, so look for original representations.

-Considering the style of your art isn’t always crucial in achieving a cohesive collection, mixing modern and contemporary and different medias is very fashionable today.
+Since your art style isn’t always crucial in achieving a cohesive collection, mixing modern and contemporary styles and different media is very fashionable today.
 How the colours sit together can be the deciding factor.
-To get your creative juices inspired, you may like How To Make A Vintage Colour Palette which discusses theming an interior scheme around objects like a piece of art.
+To inspire your creative juices, you may like How to Make a Vintage Colour Palette, which discusses theming an interior scheme around objects like a piece of art.

 Emotion

 Following your heart and your emotional response to your despicted subject is essential.
-Art can draw on emotions only relevant to you; for example, an image may remind you of a happy childhood memory or place.
-Symbolism also plays an important role in flower art, with its unique language.
-The Farmers Almanac discussed symbolism in Flower Meaning: The Language Of Flowers
+Art can draw on only relevant emotions; for example, an image may remind you of a happy childhood memory or place.
+Symbolism also plays a vital role in flower art, with its unique language.
+The Farmers Almanac discussed symbolism in Flower Meaning: The Language Of Flowers.

 Value

 The age of the flower art and the artist’s reputation determine the artwork’s value.
-Some collectors look to a historical context to theme their collections, like 19th-century florals, but the older it is can mean, the pricier it is.
+Some collectors look to a historical context to theme their collections, like 19th-century florals, but the older it is, the pricier it is.
 Setting a budget for your collection is essential and an excellent beginning.
-Consider the collection’s potential for appreciation over time and buy work from emerging artists as well as those more established.
+Consider the collection’s potential for appreciation over time and buy work from emerging artists and those more established.

-Look at whether a piece of art comes mounted and framed.
-Look at the materials that are used for both.
-Using rare vintage fabrics to cover mounts for instance can add value to a piece as demonstrated in the art of Contempfleury.
-Read more in their blog post Authentic Vintage Laura Ashley Fabric & Unique Art Collaboration.
+Look at whether a piece of art comes mounted and framed and at the materials used for both.
+Using rare vintage fabrics to cover mounts, for instance, can add value to a piece, as demonstrated in the art of Contempfleury.
+Read more in their blog post, Authentic Vintage Laura Ashley Fabric & Unique Art Collaboration.

 Where To Find Flower Art

-Flower art can be purchased in person at art fairs and galleries representing various artists.
-Online galleries sometimes represent a wider pool of artists, selling less expensive art than some prestigious brick-built contemporaries.
+Visiting art fairs and galleries representing multiple artists is one way to discover the flower art you may want to purchase.
+Online galleries sometimes represent a wider pool of artists and sell less expensive art than some prestigious brick-built contemporaries.

-To purchase directly from artists, social media is an excellent tool for discovery as the algorithms suggest posts tailored to your search tastes.
-Artists have links to their online stores, stockists and other marketplaces they sell in.
-Those artists whose artwork is in most demand often have nothing to sell on their websites/ stores but advertise times and dates that they will put their artwork live for sale.
+Alternatively, you can purchase art directly from artists.
+Social media is an excellent tool for finding favourite artworks, as the algorithms suggest posts tailored to your search tastes.
+Artists have links to their online stores, stockists, and other marketplaces where they sell.
+Some artists whose artwork is in most demand advertise the dates they will put it live on their websites or social media for sale.
+It can take minutes for famous artists to sell their entire collections.

 Etsy is another platform for fledgling artists to market their artwork to an international audience.
-You can discover great artists as well as vintage floral artwork here.
-For second hand, vintage artwork brocantes are great events for finding sought-after pieces.
+You can discover great artists and vintage floral artwork here.
+For second hand, vintage artwork brocantes are significant events for finding sought-after pieces.
 Likewise, pieces can be untreasured at all price points at events, from flea markets and car boot sales to auctions.
-You may find The Appeal Of The Country Brocante In The Search For Rare Art & Paraphernalia an interesting read!
+You may find The Appeal Of The Country Brocante In The Search For Rare Art & Paraphernalia an exciting read!

 Resources For Finding Flower Art